PlasmaGH/PlasmaGH/README.md

+#### Hello there, friend, I'm Plasma

+I got my name during my Pokemon obsession phase, it has gone through ***many*** variations!

-- Hello, I am Plasma! 💙
+- My pronouns are (he/him/his) 💙
+- Lua/Lua-U programmer ⭐
+- In the future I'm looking to get into Python.
+- I enjoy small games, specifically on Roblox. 🌲
-- My first introduction to programming was on Roblox's game engine!
+- My first introduction to programming was on Roblox's game engine 🎲

-- Currently the only language I write in is Lua-U, in the future I am looking into Python. ⭐
-- I first started programming in 2020.